A generic (and highly academic) discussion around multi-tenancy

 As we progress in this discussion it is also important that we keep in mind that, in a multi-tenant environment, there is a notion of a provider and a consumer.

-We are often used to think about this as a simple concept (i.e. there is one provider and many consumers) but the reality is that, if an organization is enough sophisticated, there a need for multi-layer multi-tenancy.
+We are often used to think about this as a simple concept (i.e. there is one provider and many consumers) but the reality is that, if an organization is enough sophisticated, there

 In the context above, the provider of a given level, becomes one of the consumers of the level below.
 More examples of this later.